Dir: Francois Truffaut

 aspect.
 Especially, the last scene where many exiled people are citing famous novels and poems by heart in falling

 snow is astonishingly impressive.
-Watching this scene, I am reminded of the fact the life of any person has two
+Watching this scene, I am reminded of the fact that the life of any person has

 many concessions to authorities are absolutely necessary, and the other is rather inner and spiritual one by which

 one can find the meaning of his life.
-I think even modern life that seems to have emancipated human beings from
+I think that even modern life which seems to have emancipated human beings

 or not here) seems to place much stress upon the former aspect.
-Nevertheless, it goes without saying novels and
+Nevertheless, it goes without saying that novels

-poems are one method according to which man can literally reconstruct own life by retracing the inner states of
+and poems are one method according to which man can literally reconstruct own life by retracing the inner states

-the persons who wrote them.
-Fahrenheit 451 is affectionately showing this precious value of books in constrast
+of the persons who wrote them.
+Fahrenheit 451 is affectionately showing this precious value of books in

 All the SF movies depicting future world seem to be always

 concentrating on darker aspects.
-Is that possible, a happy
+Is it possible, a happy

 futuristic SF movie?